This comes up enough that it seemed worthwhile to create its own thread.

 b.
 Vacuum required to get it to advance.
 This can be adjusted by changing the preload (allen key adjuster)

+a.
 Amount of advance.
 Limiting total degrees possible

 The maximum degrees is determined by the tabs on the vacuum pod's arm.